raspibolt/raspibolt/bonus/lightning/zap-desktop.md

 ## Update

 Zap download and install updates automatically by default.
-If you want to disable the auto-update and update Zap manually: Go to "File" > "Preferences" > "General", and click on the autoupdate slider and "Save".
+If you want to disable the auto-update and update Zap manually:
+* Go to "File" > "Preferences" > "General"
+* Click on the autoupdate slider
+* Click "Save"

 ---